yugabyte/yugabyte-db/docs/content/stable/explore/change-data-capture/using-logical-replication/yugabytedb-connector.md

 ### Supported YugabyteDB topologies

-As mentioned, YugabyteDB (for all versions > 2024.1.1) supports logical replication slots.
+As mentioned in the beginning, YugabyteDB (for all versions > 2024.1.1) supports logical replication slots.
 The YugabyteDB connector can communicate with the server by connecting to any node using the [YugabyteDB Java driver](../../../../drivers-orms/java/yugabyte-jdbc-reference/).
 Should any node fail, the connector receives an error and restarts.
 Upon restart, the connector connects to any available node and continues streaming from that node.

 ### Setting up multiple connectors for same database server